 That’s a quite popular question in the trading world.
 Together with its variants, ‘what’s your daily, weekly, yearly profit target ?’ it offers one way to gauge the trading experience of the person who asks.
-In most cases it will come from beginners and it’s the scope of this article to show why it is so and why having profit targets is wrong.
+In most cases it will come from beginners and it’s the scope of this article to show why it is so and why having profit target is wrong.

 With trading being a business, that might sound counter intuitive.
 After all, companies, big and small, have profit objectives.
 Why shouldn’t it be the same with trading ?
 Because of a fundamental difference that I have mentioned before.
 You have no control over the markets.
 You can’t dictate it to give you 10% monthly because that’s a nice round number and your excel spreadsheet shows it takes only 5 years at that rate to become a millionaire.